 Where to get Oysters in San Francisco

 Occupying a prime locale in the back of San Francisco's gourmet Ferry Building Marketplace, the spacious Hog Island Oyster Co. serves up a selection of Northern Hemisphere oysters, including meaty French Hogs and tiny Kumamotos, favored for their buttery flavor.
-Enjoy their grilled oysters at the Saturday morning farmers' market while you shop.
+Enjoy Hog Island's grilled oysters at the Saturday morning farmers' market while you shop.

 Where to get Oysters in the Pacific Northwest